• Home

 • Location: Mopan Mountain, Lingchuan County, Guilin City, Guangxi Province

-• How to get to: Take bus line 9 to Qifeng Road East Station, and then take a taxi to the scenic area.
+• How to Get There: Take bus line 9 to Qifeng Road East Station, and then take a taxi to the scenic area.

-Nature lovers will find their paradise along the Li River, where Guilin’s iconic karst landscapes come to life.
-The stretch from Guilin to YangshuoĀ reveals the river’s most breathtaking scenery—towering limestone peaks reflected in crystal-clear waters, like a flowing Chinese ink-wash painting.
+Nature lovers will find their paradise as they drift along the Li River, where Guilin’s iconic karst landscapes come to life.
+The section from Guilin to YangshuoĀ reveals the river’s most breathtaking scenery: towering limestone peaks reflected in crystal-clear waters, like a flowing Chinese ink-wash painting.

-The cruise and the bamboo raft are the most popular and classic ways to explore Li River’s wonders.
-The cruise sails from Guilin to Yangshuo, allowing travelers to immerse themselves in the tranquil and leisurely beauty while passing all the legendary landmarks.
-Be ready for taking photos of the Yellow Cloth Shoal – vistas have been immortalized on China’s 20 yuan banknote.
+Cruises and bamboo raft experiences are the most popular and classic ways to explore Li River’s wonders.
+The cruise sails from Guilin to Yangshuo, allowing travelers to immerse themselves in the tranquil and leisurely beauty while gliding through all the legendary landmarks.
+Be ready for taking photos of the Yellow Cloth Shoal, which has been immortalized on China’s 20 yuan banknote.

-The bamboo raft down the Yulong River would offer you a special experience with rolling mountains and idyllic landscapes around you.
+The bamboo raft down the Yulong River offers a special experience with rolling mountains and idyllic landscapes.

 Travel Tips:

-Li River Cruise: suitable for families, elders and those who pursue comfort and have ample time.
-Its expenseĀ isĀ CNY 215 + for aĀ three-star boat and CNY 360Ā +Ā for a four-star boat.
+Li River Cruises: Suitable for families, elders and those who pursue comfort and have ample time.
+It costs 215+ CNY for a three-star boat and 360+ CNY for a four-star boat.
 Please note that the three-star boats depart from Mopanshan Wharf and the four-star boats depart from Zhujiang Wharf.

 Recommended Tours: